tldr-pages/tldr/pages/common/kubetail.md

 > Utility to tail multiple Kubernetes pod logs at the same time.

-- To tail the logs of multiple pods (which name starts with "my_app") in one go simply do:
+- Tail the logs of multiple pods (which name starts with "my_app") in one go:

 `kubetail {{my_app}}`